mark-wiemer/minecraft-bedrock/README.md

 General repo for add-ons, mods, links, etc. for Minecraft Bedrock

-## How to build Minecraft mods
+## How to build Minecraft Bedrock add-ons

 Ever wanted to mod Minecraft, but not sure where to get started?
 Here are some links I found that were super helpful for me!

 These links are for Minecraft Bedrock Edition.
-Historically, mod support (AKA add-on support) for this edition has been poor.
-But as a software engineer I can say I've found great mod support now!
+Historically, add-on support (AKA mod support) for this edition has been poor.
+But as a software engineer I can say I've found great support now!
 It's definitely worth looking into.

 - [Microsoft Learn homepage](https://learn.microsoft.com/en-us/minecraft/creator/): This is the official Microsoft-supported main page for everything creators need to know to get started making resource packs and behavior packs.
 - [Getting Started with Add-On Development for Bedrock Edition](https://learn.microsoft.com/en-us/minecraft/creator/documents/gettingstarted): These guides show you exactly how to build your first resource pack and your first behavior pack, from start to finish.